- 1 Understanding Employer Obligations

 Annual leave refers to when an employee is paid while having time off from work.
 No awards or other agreements can offer less than this.
-Note, all employees except casual employees get paid annual leave.
+Note, all employees, except casual employees who get paid annual leave.

-Full-time and part-time employees all receive 4 weeks of annual leave, based on their ordinary hours.
+Full-time and part-time employees all receive four weeks of annual leave, based on their ordinary hours.
 This leave is accumulated from the first day of employment.
 Click here for more information.

 MATERNITY & PARENTAL LEAVE

 Parental leave entitles employees to receive time off work when a child is born or adopted.
-These entitlements include maternity leave, paternity leave, adoption leave, special maternity leave, a right to return to former job, a safe job and no safe job leave.
+These entitlements include maternity leave, paternity leave, adoption leave, special maternity leave, a right to return to a former job, a safe position and no safe job leave.

-The most common parental leave taken is when an employee gives birth or their spouse gives birth.
-Employees are entitled to 12 months of unpaid parental leave and can also request an additional 12 months of leave.
+The most common parental leave taken is when an employee gives birth, or their spouse gives birth.
+Employees are entitled to 12 months of unpaid parental leave and can also request an additional 12 months of vacation.
 All employees, male or female, are entitled to parental leave.

 Employees can take parental leave if they have work for their employer for at least 12 months.
 Further information can be found on the FWO page here.